StrongerProgrammer7/Design-patterns/README.md

           &emsp; &emsp;tells where to read the list from where the file address should be written &emsp; &emsp;as an argument.
 Next, you need to read the array and execute the method.
 </pre></p>
+<p> 4 Task:<br/><pre>
+          1.&emsp;Given an integer array.
+It is necessary to find the number of emails located after the last max 2.&emsp;Given an integer array.
+It is necessary to place the elements, located &emsp; &emsp;before the min, at the end of the array 3.&emsp;An integer array and an interval (a,b) are given.
+Need to find the max of the elements &emsp; &emsp;in this interval
+          4.&emsp;Given an integer array.
+Output indexes of el-in, which are less than its left
+           &emsp; &emsp;neighbor, and the number of such numbers 5.&emsp;For the given list + numbers, construct a list of all + prime divisors
+           &emsp; &emsp;of the e-list without repetitions
+</pre></p>
 </div>